Emotional Support Dog Requirements

 8. Where can my Emotional Support Dog go?

-Under Federal Law and emotional support dog requirements, you will be allowed to bring your ESD into the cabin of an airplane at no extra cost to you.
-In addition, ESD’s are also allowed into “no pets” policy apartments/housing.
+Under Federal Law and emotional support dog requirements, you will be allowed to bring your ESD into “no pets” policy apartments/housing without being charged any additional fees.

 9. Are there breed or weight restrictions for Emotional Support Dogs?